shawngraham/obsidian-student-starter-vault/On Taking Notes.md

 - There's a kanban board for turning your tasks into actionable things; I like having three columns, 'to do', 'doing', 'done' and I move (click and drag) items from one to the other as I get them done.
 - There are also some demo queries in the project management folder; if you view them with editing turned on, you'll see how they work - basically, they examine every note's metadata and create tables from that.
 When preview is turned on, this runs the queries and you can see the results.
 The ''[[query - how much time is left]]'' query imagines you making a 'project note' to keep track of say an assignment, with a 'due date' in the metadata.
 The '[[query - what has been cited where]]' query keeps track of which resources you have used for what project, when you add a 'project: ' tag element to that resource's metadata
 - you can also make notes from the search results.
 Do a search, then hit the copy results button.
 You can paste the results into a note.

+## Workbench

+You can have many different windows and panels open, with multiple notes, search windows, graph view, or what-have-you.
+When you have things as you like them, hit the 'manage workspace' button, and then save the workspace; give it a sensible name.

+You can have many different workspaces, for different tasks.
+When you want to switch to a workspace, "oh, I was working on x project, I want that workspace back", you hit the 'manage workspace' button again, and select that saved workspace.
+Obsidian will reopen all of your panes the way you had them.